-Dik Cool, President
+Dik Cool, Vice-President

 Dik is the founder and President of Syracuse Cultural Workers (SCW).
 He began the internationally acclaimed Peace Calendar in 1972 and published it under the auspices of the Syracuse Peace Council for 11 years.
 Since buying the 505 Hawley Avenue (ArtRage) building in 2005, Dik has had a vision of a political art gallery in mind.
 The not-for-profit gallery is a wonderful complement to SCW in that it can display images that would never sell as products in the market place.
 The gallery can provide a less diluted forum for both artistic and political expression.

 Jeff Unaitis is currently Executive Director of the Onondaga County Bar Association – that’s his vocation.
 But his avocation is music and the theatre, and he has been able to celebrate both those passions during his 33 years in Syracuse, primarily as music director and producer for many community theatre companies.
 He had the privilege of working with ArtRage in 2010 when the gallery partnered with Rarely Done Productions on a fund-raising production of the musical “Falsettos,” which combined Jeff’s commitment to the arts with his dedication to social issues.
 Jeff spent 9 years on the Board of Syracuse Stage, and has served on many other community boards and fund-raising events.